IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_user.rst

     (Required for new resource) Satate name

+  country (True, str, None)
+    (Required for new resource) Country name

-  api_key (False, str, None)
+  permissions (False, list, None)
-    API key for the user
+    set of persmissions assigned for the user

   first_name (True, str, None)
     (Required for new resource) First name of the user

+  email (True, str, None)
+    (Required for new resource) email address of the user

+  address1 (True, str, None)
+    (Required for new resource) Address info of the user

+  address2 (False, str, None)
+    Address info of the user

-  tags (False, list, None)
+  password (False, str, None)
-    Tags set for the resources
+    password for the user

   has_api_key (False, bool, False)
     API Key info of the user

-  country (True, str, None)
-    (Required for new resource) Country name

-  user_status (False, str, ACTIVE)
-    user status info

-  password (False, str, None)
-    password for the user

-  permissions (False, list, None)
-    set of persmissions assigned for the user

   ibm_id (False, str, None)
     IBM ID of the  user

+  timezone (True, str, None)
+    (Required for new resource) time zone info

+  api_key (False, str, None)
+    API key for the user

+  tags (False, list, None)
+    Tags set for the resources

+  username (False, str, None)
+    user name

   last_name (True, str, None)
     (Required for new resource) Last name of the user

+  company_name (True, str, None)
+    (Required for new resource) comapany name

+  user_status (False, str, ACTIVE)
+    user status info

   id (False, str, None)